 D – Status (Deleted)

 These are assets that have been removed from active status for various reasons.
 The most common reason is a surplus disposal, although some assets are traded in, returned to vendor, lost at sea, or cannibalized in some fashion.
 These assets remain in the OASIS system for six years in compliance with the University of Washington’s record retention policy.

 This is for equipment under $5,000 in value.
 Tagging is optional for these items.
 EIO does not enter these assets or update them, although we do delete them from the system to keep it accurate.
 Please note that any asset entered into OASIS is potentially auditable, so if your department enters non-inventorial assets they should periodically inventory them.

 P – Status (Pending) EIO Entered PTE

 Pending assets reflect payments for assets not currently in the OASIS system.
 OASIS is required to have an asset for each expenditure on inventorial equipment.
 If EIO cannot match an asset to a requisition, we create a pending asset.
-Please see this page for more detailed information on pending assets.
+Please see below for more detailed information on pending assets.

 T – Status (Temporary) Department Entered

 This is asset information entered by the department if they receive equipment before payment is made.
 Before creating a T-status asset, you should search for your requisition number.
 Requisition number formats can be tricky, so we have created a table to assist with searching for them in OASIS.
 Before we enter pending assets in the system, EIO will search for the requisition number to see if the asset is in the system.
 To avoid pending assets, as well as confusion about the number and types of items ordered, it is best to create a T-status asset when equipment is received.

 T-status should also be used for gifts, equipment loans, transfers-in, or trade-ins where no financial transactions are involved.